PinkDot-AI/eschergraph/docs/docs/getting_started.md

     name=graph_name,
   )
 ```
 Currently are the available models GPT4o and GPT4o-mini.
 We recommond always using GPT4o for graph building.
 The GPT 4o-mini experiences too much variance on graph building.
-We recommond using GPT4o mini for playing around and testing.
+We recommend using GPT4o mini for playing around and testing.

 ### Build graph
 ```python